wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Access to the Internet (at home, via mobile, and at neighborhood kiosks).
+-   Access to the Internet (at home, via mobile, and at neighborhood kiosks).

--   •Accountable community participation (FAQs, electronic bulletin boards, SMS enabled features).
+-   Accountable community participation (FAQs, electronic bulletin boards, SMS enabled features).

--   •Access to resources (employment and skills sharing).
+-   Access to resources (employment and skills sharing).

--   •Local Information System (historical archive, landmarks).
+-   Local Information System (historical archive, landmarks).

--   •Multilingual (Spanish, Arabic and Tagalog).
+-   Multilingual (Spanish, Arabic and Tagalog).

--   •Playful interface to promote exploration.
+-   Playful interface to promote exploration.